OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/codefresh-pipelines.md

 ## Codefresh Pipeline step configuration

-When creating your first Codefresh Pipeline, the pipeline workflow can be defined in the codefresh UI or within a git-based repository.
+When creating your first Codefresh Pipeline, the pipeline workflow can be defined in the Codefresh UI or within a git-based repository.
 The workflow yaml defines the steps to run and any arguments required to run each step.

 The details of an Octopus instance are required to run all Octopus Codefresh steps: